 - A27.
-Depending on the circumstances, example of matters that may be relevant when obtaining an understanding of the methods used by management in determining segment information and whether such methods are likely to result in disclosure in accordance with the applicable financial reporting framework include: - Sales, transfers and charges between segments, and elimination of inter-segment amounts.
+Depending on the circumstances, example of matters that may be relevant when obtaining an understanding of the methods used by management in determining segment information and whether such methods are likely to result in disclosure in accordance with the applicable financial reporting framework include: - Sales, transfers and charges between segments, and elimination of intersegment amounts. - Comparisons with budgets and other expected results, for example, operating profits as a percentage of sales. - The allocation of assets and costs among segments. - Consistency with prior periods, and the adequacy of the disclosures with respect to inconsistencies.